French Bulldogs Are Flooding Shelters—What to Know Before Adopting One

 littleKin™ is Kinship’s home just for puppy and kitten parents.
 Bop over to check out expert advice, new pet tools, and special deals—all curated for your newest family member.

-Pedersen admits she used to be a French Bulldog breeder, though certainly not of the backyard variety.
+Pedersen herself used to be a French Bulldog breeder, though certainly not of the backyard variety.
 After witnessing widespread unethical practices among many other breeders, she created Space Coast to help out the dogs left behind.

-Within the nonprofit’s mere seven months of existence, they’ve already taken in over 150 Frenchies, many of whom were dumped off by amateur breeders unsatisfied with their “product.”
+Space Coast has taken in hundreds of Frenchies, many of whom were dumped off by amateur breeders unsatisfied with their “product.”
 She remembers one instance when a breeder reached out to the group for a meet-up in Miami.
 “He handed us five dogs in a parking lot.
 All with major issues,” she says.

-Leigh Siegfried, founder of Opportunity Barks Behavior Trainingopens in a new tab in Philadelphia, explains that these pups have developed several rare coat colorations over time that breeders see as particularly desirable.
+Another issue is that many breeders tend to focus on specific and superficial traits without considering the health consequences.
+Leigh Siegfried, founder of Opportunity Barks Behavior Trainingopens in a new tab in Philadelphia, explains that French Bulldogs have developed several rare coat colorations over time that breeders see as particularly desirable.

 Unfortunately, this can influence how groups approach their breeding without paying much attention to health.
-It’s like a smaller-scale version of every supervillain who has attempted to play God.
-Megalomaniac or not, the results are never pretty.
+The results are never pretty.
 “When you breed for a select trait, you basically skew the genetics — you skew everything, really.
 You’re moving further and further away from natural selection, and you’re moving towards a less hearty dog in general,” Siegfried adds.

-Now, while negligent breeders are clearly the Big Bad in this situation, they’re not the only culprits here.
-Nor are they solely responsible for over 150 Frenchies landing in one shelter in just over half a year.
-Pet parents are also buying dogs from these breeders, therefore reinforcing the demand.
-They’re also returning them to shelters when they are eventually faced with the true responsibility of their purchase.
+While negligent breeders are clearly the Big Bad in this situation, they’re not the only culprits here.
+Pet parents are buying dogs from these breeders, therefore reinforcing the demand.
+They’re also returning them to shelters when they are eventually faced with the true responsibility of caring for a Frenchie with specific health needs.

 “The result: overbreeding, inbreeding — and because of unregulated breeding practices, unscrupulous breeders have taken advantage of the situation.
 Well-meaning owners often end up purchasing these pups at what looks like bargain prices, paying $1,000 versus $5,000, only to realize they have made a mistake,” says Dr. Carol Osborne, veterinarian and founder of the Chagrin Falls Veterinary Center and Pet Clinicopens in a new tab.